Louisville and Nashville Railroad: Coal and capital in the Gilded Age

 Since all locomotives of the time were steam-powered, many railroads had favored coal as their engines' fuel source after wood-burning models were found unsatisfactory.
 The L&N guaranteed not only its own fuel sources but a steady revenue stream by pushing its lines into the difficult but coal-rich terrain of eastern Kentucky, and also well into northern Alabama.
 There the small town of Birmingham had recently been founded amidst undeveloped deposits of coal, iron ore and limestone, the basic ingredients of steel production.
 The arrival of L&N transport and investment capital helped create a great industrial city and the South's first postwar urban success story.
 The railroad's access to good coal enabled it to claim for a few years starting in 1940 the nation's longest unrefuelled run, about 490 mi from Louisville to Montgomery, Alabama.

 In the Gilded Age of the late 19th century there were no such things as anti-trust or fair-competition laws and very little financial regulation.
 Business was a keen and mean affair, and the L&N was a formidable competitor.
 It would exclude upstarts like the Tennessee Central Railway Company from critical infrastructure like urban stations.
 Where that wasn't possible, as with the Nashville, Chattanooga and St. Louis Railway (which was older than the L&N), it simply used its financial muscle—in 1880 it acquired a controlling interest in its chief competitor.
 A public outcry convinced the L&N directors that there were limits to their power.
 They discreetly continued the NC&StL as a separate subsidiary, but now working with, instead of in competition with, the L&N.

 Ironically, in 1902 financial speculations by financier J.P.
-Morgan delivered control of the L&N to its rival Atlantic Coast Line Railroad, but that company made no attempt to control L&N operations, and for many decades there were no consequences of this change.
+Morgan delivered control of the L&N to its rival Atlantic Coast Line Railroad, but that company did not attempt to control L&N operations, and for many decades there were no consequences of this change.

+The L&N also attempted an expansion into foreign trade, through investments into the Export Coal Company, and the creation of a wholly owned subsidiary the "Gulf Transit Company" in 1895.
+This operated three ships, the SS Pensacola, the SS August Belmont, and the SS E. O. Saltmarsh.
+The venture ended with the sale of the Pensacola in 1906 and the selling off of the remaining assets in 1915.